 Lili AKA 'Waggy' and Lola AKA 'Shaggy', Toyon's four-legged community members, correct the gender imbalance in the RF family.
 Though Lili looks like a chihuahua and Lola like a maltese, they are in fact sisters.

 What’s the coolest thing about your house and community?

 The unique all-sophomore focus of Toyon is something that makes it special.
 Everyone is in the same boat, and there are aspects of freshmen dorms that make it exciting.
 In addition to its residents, Toyon’s location and sinks in every room make it a big draw.

 What qualities make a successful Toyon staff team member?

 Any successful Toyon staff will have a wide variety of personalities.
 From outgoing, personable, approachable, and caring, each staff member will express his or her versatility to adapt to circumstances on the fly.
 Above all, the underlying trait that makes every Toyon staff member successful is a desire to make Toyon a comfortable home for the residents.

 What’s your favorite event or tradition in your house?

 Some of the best Toyon events and traditions are the ones that are unique to the dorm, such as quarterly musical outings and the Getty Villa trip.
-Other events that are fun are staff progressives and quarterly all dorm dinners in the Main Hall.
+Other events that are fun are hall meals and weekly study nights with snacks in the Main Hall.